 Sore nipples are not a gender indicator.
 They can be a pregnancy symptom whether you’re carrying a boy or girl.

+Section 1.
 Treatment Options and Remedies

 Depending on your situation, there are several simple remedies you can use to help relieve sore nipples during pregnancy.